Haefner Law Office advocates for an amicable divorce process that satisfies all parties. We’re sure to ask: Can the marriage be saved?

 With our flat rate legal services, Haefner Law Office, LLC has broken new ground with an affordable and comprehensive system.
 Our Flat Rate uncontested divorce services benefit clients with expert representation within their budget by allowing clients to only pay for the legal services they use during their case.

 From mediation to litigation, clients can select and pay for relevant services necessary for their unique case.
-Because uncontested divorces can be as simple as filing the right documents, a flat rate options works best on the timeframe and budget of all families.
+Because uncontested divorces can be as simple as filing the right documents, a flat rate option works best on the timeframe and budget of all families.